Swords-in-the-darkness/ReelIt/README.md

 ## Future Directions
-Future directions include expanding search criteria to categories like TV shows, albums, podcasts, books, and more.
+* Expand search categories to include TV shows, albums, podcasts, books, and more.

-## Project Objectives
-* Integrate functionaility across 2+ APIs using AJAX to pull data
-* Meet good quality coding standards
-* Polished UI
-* User input validation
-* Utilize persistent data storage
-* Mobile Responsive
+* Allow users to create account where they can submit reviews and provide ratings.
+* Allow users to select from an autocomplete suggestion drop-down menu of relevant and validated search criteria.

 ## Technologies
 * HTML